 Before students leave for home

 1. Express your interest in future chats with them!
-Your interactions with your friend before they leave for home will set the stage for your relationship when they return.
+Your interactions with your friends before they leave for home will set the stage for your relationship when they return.
 Student schedules can be busy, especially in the weeks before their departure, but you can show them your continued interest in their lives and well-being.

 A warm message that you want to stay in touch can begin a dialogue to plan for communication with students.